exercism/elixir/exercises/concept/tuples/.meta/design.md

 The exercise's prerequisites are:

-- `basics`: needs to be able to define named functions, define and return integers, return values from functions
 - `atoms`: needs to be able to define and use atoms for return values
 - `multiple-clause-functions`: need to know that a named function can be overloaded and elixir will attempt to use them all until one found
+- `floating-point-numbers`: need to know how to use floating point numbers to convert

 ## Concepts unlocked

 - `tuples` know of the existence of the `tuple` data type, how to define tuple literals, extract values from a tuple using `elem/2`
-- `floating-point-numbers` know of the existence of the floating point number type, know that it is double precision float encoding, how to convert it to an integer type
+- `pattern-matching` basic knowledge of pattern matching using `=/2` and on function parameters

 ## Representer